hseitaj/EquipmentTestingSimulator/README.md

    - Clone this repository to your local machine.

 3. **Open the Project in Your IDE:**
-   - Open the project folder (`SemiconductorEquipmentTestingSimulator`) in your chosen IDE.
+   - Open the project folder (`EquipmentTestingSimulator`) in your chosen IDE.

 4. **Build and Run the Simulation:**
    - Follow the provided build instructions (e.g., using the command line or IDE build configurations) to compile the simulation.